BoldingBruggeman/neccton-fabm/README.md

 Check if you have [Anaconda](https://new.anaconda.com/products/distribution) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) by executing `conda --version`

 * If this fails (you get `"command not found"` or `"conda" is not recognized as an internal or external command`), install Miniconda on [Linux](https://conda.io/projects/conda/en/stable/user-guide/install/linux.html), [Windows](https://conda.io/projects/conda/en/stable/user-guide/install/windows.html), or [Mac](https://conda.io/projects/conda/en/stable/user-guide/install/macos.html).
 This does not require root/administrator privileges.
 Allow the installer to initialize the conda environment, unless you know you want to control this manually.​
-* If this succeeds (you get the version number of Anaconda), great.
+* If `conda --version` succeeds (you get the version number of Anaconda), great.
 In that case, it is still good practice to make sure conda is up to date: execute `conda update conda`.
   If that command fails because you do not have the required permissions (that may happen on a cluster with centralized Anaconda installation), we recommend you install your own copy of Miniconda (see previous item) in user space, for instance, in your homedir.